maxwondercorn/ember-dictionary/README.md

 The dictionary is used with [retext-spell](https://github.com/retextjs/retext-spell) to spellcheck markdown files. `retext-spell` dictionary loading is demonstrated in [wooorm/dictionaries](https://github.com/wooorm/dictionaries).

-This dictionary merges in the `en_US` Hunspell [dictionary](http://wordlist.sourceforge.net) with the Ember words.
+This Ember dictionary is merged with the `en_US` Hunspell [dictionary](http://wordlist.sourceforge.net).
 This simplifies configuration of `retext-spell`.
-The english dictionary will need to be occossionally remerged (12-18 months) to keep it in sync.
+The english dictionary will occasionally need to be remerged (12-18 months) to keep it in sync.
 See en_US.lic for license.

 ## Installation